xmtp/xmtp-quickstart-react/README.md

    To send a message to a wallet address it must have an XMTP identity like the one you created in step 5.
 If the wallet address does not have an XMTP identity, the **Invalid wallet** error appears.

    Note that while the XMTP Quickstart React App intentionally supports full wallet addresses only, XMTP works with any web3 identities that apps built with XMTP can derive from Ethereum accounts, such as ENS names and Lens profiles.
+To learn more, see [Introduction to XMTP](https://xmtp.org/docs/dev-concepts/introduction).